smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 29. Indexes - Filtered XML

-SQL Server does not support filtered XML indexes.
-This section has been removed.
+SQL Server does not support filtered XML indexes using a relational WHERE predicate.
+It does support selective XML indexes, which index specified XML paths, but those are a different index type.

 [Summary of Contents](03_database_dependencies_examples.md#summary-of-contents)